desiderati/commons/README.md

 - Added support to the use of profiles with **LogBack**.

 #### [2.1.5] - 2020-01-27
 - Disabled default log configuration.
-This was an erroneous deploy!
+This was an erroneous deployment!

 #### [2.1.4] - 2020-01-25
 - Better Swagger Thin Server configuration.